ikrima/gamedevguide/content/blog/ecs-flecs-ue4.md

   - Turn off all the things!: Usually I start with a lib and try to use the minimal feature set to satisfy why I wanted the lib in the first place.
 Was pleasantly surprised with flecs that it was relatively easy to do this.
 I didn't have to pay the (dev) cost of figuring out any of it's feature set to get some simple systems running
   - The other green flag was how easy it was to default to "manual" mode for most things e.g. manual timestep, manual staging, manual triggering of systems.
     - Very important when integrating with very complicated codebases with lots of legacy code like UE4 like dealing with UE4's UObjects
-    - Seems obvious but subtle to get right while balancing api complexity & being bug free bc complexity grows combinatorially with every new flag/option.
+    - Seems obvious but subtle to get right while balancing api complexity &amp; being bug free bc complexity grows combinatorially with every new flag/option.
   - Over time, started to incorporate more and more features, often replacing simpler ones I'd already sketched out
 - Minimal API =&gt; easy to integrate
   - UE4's very complicated and often times forced to wrestle with how to get UE4 "out of the way"